-As you can see, all of these passages talk about something known as blaspheming the Holy Spirit.
-Matthew tells us that if you speak a word against the Son of Man then that can be forgiven, but if you speak against the Holy Spirit then that is unforgivable.
+All of these passages talk about something called blaspheming the Holy Spirit.
+Matthew tells us that if you speak a word against the Son of Man then that can be forgiven, but if you speak against the Holy Spirit then that's unforgivable.
 But what does that mean?
-Is this something that we need to be worried about?
+Is this something we need to be worried about?
 Are we in danger of committing this sin?

-This is a situation where context is absolutely critical.
-There are many people who focus solely on Matthew 12:31-32 and who miss the surrounding context.
-In this case the context makes all the difference.
+In order to figure this out we need to take a close look at the context of these verses.
+This is a situation where context is absolutely critical!
+There are some people who focus solely on Matthew 12:31-32 and miss the surrounding context.
+The context makes is exceptionally important.

-When Jesus said those words He was engaged in a discussion with Israel's religious leaders.
-By this point in Christ's ministry He had done many incredible miracles.
+When Jesus said these words He was talking to Israel's religious leaders.
+By this point in His ministry He had performed many incredible miracles.
 He had healed people, He had cast out demons, and He had done many wonders.
 He had the attention of the people and multitudes followed Him.

-Then Jesus did something that truly astounded the nation: He cast a demon out of someone who could not speak.
-This immediately made the nation think that Jesus must be the Messiah, the son of David:
+Then Jesus did something that truly astounded the nation: He cast a demon out of someone who couldn't speak.
+This made the people think that Jesus must be the Messiah, the son of David:

-Matthew 12:22: "Then was brought unto him one possessed with a devil, blind, and dumb: and he healed him, insomuch that the blind and dumb both spake and saw.

-23 And all the people were amazed, and said, Is not this the son of David?"
+Matthew 12:22-23: "Then was brought unto him one possessed with a devil, blind, and dumb: and he healed him, insomuch that the blind and dumb both spake and saw.
+And all the people were amazed, and said, Is not this the son of David?"

 To understand why this miracle had such a large impact, you have to understand how Jewish exorcisms worked.
-In order to cast out a demon you first had to discover its name.
+In ancient times, in order to cast out a demon you first had to discover its name.
 Once you knew its name you could then order it by name to come out of the person.
-This worked fine if the person could talk, but it did not work on people who were mute.
+This worked fine if the person could talk, but it didn't work for people who were unable to speak.
 Jewish tradition taught that only the Messiah could cast a demon out of a mute man; no one else was capable of doing it.
 Therefore, when Jesus did it He was establishing His claim to be the Messiah - and the people recognized that.

-Israel's religious leaders, however, had another explanation.
+Israel's religious leaders, however, had another

+explanation.
 They said that Jesus was doing His miracles through the power of Satan: